alatuszam/gov-foundations/governance-logic.md

 ## Off-chain Governance:
 - Off-chain governance is the foundation of on-chain governance.
 - Off-chain governance encompasses every aspect of decision making that does not happen on-chain. (does this make sense?)
 - Off-chain governance processes may arise at any time with or without social consensus.
 - Social consensus is important to formally recognize and ratify off-chain governance processes and their implications.
-- Implications of off-chain governance may be enforceable either off-chain via social action or on-chain via governance.
+- Social consensus is reached via an on-chain proposal called a signaling proposal.
 - Reaching social consensus implies that any deviation from that consensus via on-chain action requires published justification.
-Failing to publish justification may amount to a censure proposal. (is this effective? how to deal with issues of jurisprudence for on-chain governance)
+Failing to publish justification may amount to a censure proposal. (is this effective? how to deal with issues of jurisprudence for on-chain governance? should social consensus be "enforced" by any means other than a fork?)
-- To reach social consensus, off-chain governance processes may be ratified at any time via an on-chain proposal called a signaling proposal.
+- Implications of off-chain governance may be enforceable either off-chain via social action or on-chain via governance, or culturally via a fork.
 - When possible, ratified processes should seek expression via on-chain governance.
-If this does not occur, governance processes are expected to be upheld via social-actions.
+If this does not occur, governance processes are expected to be upheld via social-actions. (contradictory?)

 # Shared Resource Governance
 ## Raising on-chain proposals